TejveerSingh13/ProblemSkill-/README.md

 AVL.js code contains complete code fot an AVL tree.
 Methods such as insertion and deletion are added.
 Helper methods for rotation are also mentioned in the code.
 We find a balance factor(BF) for each node and for the tree to be balanced we make sure the the BF has value [-1, 0, 1], this is achived by performing rotations on the nodes whos BF is more or less then the above range.
 This ensure searching time complexity will be O(log(n)).

+ 4.3 Heap

+heap - similar to tree
+Binary Heap similar to BST
+MaxBH - parent nodes are larger then child Node
+MinBH - parent nodes are smaller then child Node storing heap in array :
+* ---Parent to Child relation---
+* -> For any "index" of an array - "n"
+* -> left child is stored at "index" - "2n + 1"
+* -> right child is stored at "index" - "2n + 2"
+* ---Child to Parent relation---
+* -> For any child node at "index" - "n"
+* -> parent is at "index" - "(n-1)/2" <-- floor

+##### Insertion
+We use an array to maintain the list.
+New values are added to the end of the heap.
+The new value are bubbled up.
+Max heap larger values are bubbled up, similarly smaller values are bubbled up min heap.

+##### Deletion
+The value to be deleted is first swapped with the last element and then is popped off.
+Then the last element is bubbled down to a correct to maintain the min/max structure of the heap.

+##### Important UseCase
+PriorityQueue -> maintaining a list of element in high to low priority order and serving them one by one according to priority. using bubbling up and down and above heap methods.

+##### Complexity:
+Insertion - O(logn)
+Removal - O(logn)
+Search - O(n)

 ## Javascript Notes:

 ### Methods and Concepts